-(b) A label shall be posted with states "For Use in Vehicles Capable of Using M85 Only."
-This information shall be clearly and conspicuously posted on the upper 50 % of the dispenser front panel in a type of at least 12.7 mm (1⁄2 in) in height, 1.5 mm (1⁄4 in) stroke (width of type).
+(b) A label shall be posted which states "For Use in Vehicles Capable of Using M85 Only."
+This information shall be clearly and conspicuously posted on the upper 50 % of the dispenser front panel in a type of at least 12.7 mm (1⁄2 in) in height, 1.5 mm (1⁄2 in) stroke (width of type).

 3.10.
-Liquefied Petroleum (LP) Gas.
+Liquefied Petroleum Gas (LPG).

-3.10.1.
-How LPG is to be Identified. - Liquefied petroleum gases shall be identified by grades Commercial Propane, Commercial Butane, Commercial PB Mixtures or Special-Duty Propane (HD5).

-3.10.2.
-Retail Dispenser Labeling. - Each retail dispenser of liquefied petroleum gases shall be labeled as "Commercial Propane," "Commercial Butane," "Commercial PB Mixtures," or "Special-Duty Propane (HD5)."

-3.10.3.
-Additional Labeling Requirements. - Liquefied petroleum gas shall be labeled with its automotive fuel rating in accordance with 16 CFR Part 306.
+- 3.10.1.
+How LPG is to be Identified.
+Liquefied petroleum gases shall be identified by grades Commercial Propane, Commercial Butane, Commercial PB Mixtures or Special-Duty Propane (HD5). - 3.10.2.
+Retail Dispenser Labeling.
+Each retail dispenser of LPGs shall be labeled as "Commercial Propane," "Commercial Butane," "Commercial PB Mixtures," or "Special-Duty Propane (HD5)." - 3.10.3.
+Additional Labeling Requirements.
+LPG shall be labeled with its automotive fuel rating in accordance with 16 CFR Part 306. - 3.10.4.

-3.10.4.
 NFPA Labeling Requirements Also Apply.
 (Refer to the most recent edition of NFPA 58.)

 3.11.
-Compressed Natural Gas.

-3.11.1.
-How Compressed Natural Gas is to be Identified. - For the purposes of this regulation, compressed natural gas shall be identified by the term "Compressed Natural Gas" or "CNG."

-3.11.2.
-Retail Sales of Compressed Natural Gas Sold as a Vehicle Fuel.
+Compressed Natural Gas (CNG).

-3.11.2.1.
-Method of Retail Sale. - All compressed natural gas kept, offered, or exposed for sale or sold at retail as a vehicle fuel shall be in terms of the gasoline liter equivalent (GLE) or gasoline gallon equivalent (GGE).
+- 3.11.1.
+How Compressed Natural Gas is to be Identified.
+For the purposes of this regulation, compressed natural gas shall be identified by the term "Compressed Natural Gas" or "CNG." - 3.11.2.
+Retail Sales of Compressed Natural Gas Sold as a Vehicle Fuel. - 3.11.2.1.
+Method of Retail Sale.
+All CNG kept, offered, or exposed for sale or sold at retail as a vehicle fuel shall be in terms of the gasoline liter equivalent (GLE) or gasoline gallon equivalent (GGE).